author

 by John Lothrop Motley

-Born in Dorchester, Massachusetts, on April 15, 1814, John Lothrop Motley became known as an American historian, author, and diplomat.
-He studied at Harvard and later in Germany, experiences that helped shape his lifelong interest in European history and politics.
+Born in Dorchester, Massachusetts, in 1814, John Lothrop Motley became an American historian, writer, and diplomat whose reputation rests mainly on his sweeping books about the Netherlands.
+He studied at Harvard and later in Germany, and his writing stood out for turning complex political history into energetic narrative.